f5devcentral/f5-agility-labs-cert/docs/class4/modules/module5.rst

 engineer will need to understand how to advise the customer to open a support ticket with F5.

-There are multiple ways to open a support case with F5 Networks.
+There are multiple ways to open a support case with F5.
 You can review them here in this link: https://support.f5.com/csp/article/K2633

 https://www.f5.com/pdf/customer-support/guidelines-and-policies-ds.pdf